obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Minimal.md

 ## Customization Options (Style Settings Plugin)

 **Welcome 👋**: Use the Minimal Theme Settings plugin to access hotkeys, adjust features, select fonts, and choose from preset color schemes.
 Use the settings below for more granular customization.

-**Interface**:
+Visit minimal.guide for documentation.

+**Interface colors**:
-- Base color: Defines all background and border colors unless overridden below
+- Base color: Defines all background and border colors unless overridden in more granular settings
-- Accent color: Defines link and checkbox colors unless overridden below
+- Accent color: Defines link and checkbox colors unless overridden in more granular settings
-- Main window background
+- Primary background: Background color for the main window
-- Sidebar background
+- Secondary background: Background color for left sidebar and menus
-- Active background: For hovered buttons and current file
+- Active background: Background color for hovered buttons and currently selected file
-- Border color: For divider lines and outlined elements
+- Border color: For buttons, divider lines, and outlined elements
+- Highlighted border color: Used when hovering over buttons, dividers, and outlined elements
+- Active border color: Used when clicking buttons and outlined elements

+**Interface extended palette**:
+- Red: Extended palette colors are defaults used for progress bar status, syntax highlighting, colorful headings, and graph nodes
+- Orange
+- Yellow
+- Green
+- Cyan
+- Blue
+- Purple
+- Pink

+**Active line**:
+- Highlight active line: Adds a background to current line in editor
+- Active line background: Using a low opacity color is recommended to avoid conflicting with highlights

+**Blockquotes**:
+- Blockquotes text color
+- Blockquotes font size: Accepts any CSS font-size value
+- Blockquotes font style

+**Code blocks**:
+- Code text color: Color of code when syntax highlighting is not present
+- Code font size: Accepts any CSS font-size value

+**Embeds and transclusions**:
+- Use strict embed style globally: Transclusions appear seamlessly in the flow of text.
+Can be enabled per file using the embed-strict helper class

+**Graphs**:
+- Node color: Changing node colors requires closing and reopening graph panes or restarting Obsidian
+- Active node color
+- Tag node color
+- Attachment node color
+- Unresolved node color

+**Headings**:
+- **Level 1 Headings**:
+    - H1 font: Name of the font as it appears on your system
+    - H1 font size: Accepts any CSS font-size value
+    - H1 font weight
+    - H1 text color
+    - H1 font variant
+    - H1 font style
+    - H1 divider line: Adds a border below the heading
+- **Level 2 Headings**:
+    - H2 font: Name of the font as it appears on your system
+    - H2 font size: Accepts any CSS font-size value
+    - H2 font weight
+    - H2 text color
+    - H2 font variant
+    - H2 font style
+    - H2 divider line: Adds a border below the heading
+- **Level 3 Headings**:
+    - H3 font: Name of the font as it appears on your system
+    - H3 font size: Accepts any CSS font-size value
+    - H3 font weight
+    - H3 text color
+    - H3 font variant
+    - H3 font style
+    - H3 divider line: Adds a border below the heading
+- **Level 4 Headings**:
+    - H4 font: Name of the font as it appears on your system
+    - H4 font size: Accepts any CSS font-size value
+    - H4 font weight
+    - H4 text color
+    - H4 font variant
+    - H4 font style
+    - H4 divider line: Adds a border below the heading
+- **Level 5 Headings**:
+    - H5 font: Name of the font as it appears on your system
+    - H5 font size: Accepts any CSS font-size value
+    - H5 font weight
-- Border color (highlighted)
+    - H5 text color
+    - H5 font variant
+    - H5 font style
+    - H5 divider line: Adds a border below the heading
+- **Level 6 Headings**:
+    - H6 font: Name of the font as it appears on your system
+    - H6 font size: Accepts any CSS font-size value
+    - H6 font weight
-- Border color (focused)
+    - H6 text color
+    - H6 font variant
+    - H6 font style
+    - H6 divider line: Adds a border below the heading

 **Icons**:
 - Icon opacity (inactive)